 TD TIP: Sometimes errors occur in the reporting of game results.
 Those errors need to be corrected immediately.
 Fortunately the same methods used to correct unreported game results also work very well for incorrectly reported game results.
 The difficulty arises when incorrectly reported results do not come to the director's attention until after several rounds, or even the end of the tournament.
 As long as there is no chance of a prize being involved, correcting the results is easy.
 When prizes or a chance to win a prize are involved the director should take care.
-Correcting incorrectly reported results that cause a player, paired in easier score groups for many rounds, to suddenly qualify for a prize seems unfair.
+Correcting incorrectly reported results that cause a player, paired in easier score groups for many rounds, to US Chess Federation's Official Rules of Chess, V 7th Edition, 1-1-24 suddenly qualify for a prize seems unfair.
 It is the player's responsibility to check the wall charts for errors.
 While there is no question that such an incorrect result should be rated, the director needs to decide on a case-by-case basis whether or not to allow the new correct results to affect the awarding of prizes.